-The next best thing is lengthy, no-risk trial periods, like our top two picks offer.
-Which means you can get your money back if you don’t like the service or if it doesn’t really offer what you’re looking for.
+The next best thing is lengthy, no-risk trial periods, like our three top picks — NordVPN, Surfshark, and ExpressVPN — offer.
+That means you can get your money back if you don’t like the service or if it doesn’t really offer what you’re looking for.

 Here’s the thing: Most VPNs are incredibly inexpensive if you select long-term service plans.
 And when we say inexpensive, we mean it.
 We’re talking pennies-per-day cheap, here.
 For more information on that, check out our comprehensive VPN pricing guide.

 For the most part, for a middle-of-the-road VPN on an average yearlong subscription plan, you’re going to be paying anywhere from $3 to $6 per month.
 When you consider the security and peace of mind offered by using a VPN, we think these prices are more than reasonable.